emptythevoid/bigtrack180/README.md

 This config is written for the older serial-only model, using a serial-to-usb adapter and inputattach --mouseman.
 This will cause the Identifier to be "Logitech M+ Mouse".
 Change this if you are connecting a newer model using USB or a PS/2 adapter.

+To use:
+On Ubuntu with X11, place this file in:
+/etc/X11/xorg.conf.d

+and reboot.